TQ vs. NeuroGuide

 4. TQ7 produces, with a click of a button, in less than a minute, a detailed customized summary of findings in the client’s brain and suggests what strengths and weaknesses are likely to be related to each of them.

 5. TQ7 avoids diagnostic categories.
-It uses a Client Report (which soon will be available online for clients to complete) which includes ratings of a large number of symptoms.
+It uses a Client Report which includes ratings of a large number of symptoms.
 When the client completes this, the trainer receives a report and a file that is automatically loaded into the client’s TQ7 assessment and used in his brain-pattern summary and training plan.

 6. TQ7 automatically produces a customized Whole-Brain Training Plan (WBTP) based on brain patterns and highest rated symptoms.
 This plan defines a circuit of 5 sessions which train multiple patterns from the client’s brain, releasing the brain’s homeostatic patterns at multiple points and allowing it to shift to a new stable set point no longer tied to old experience.
 Training cycles through this circuit, changing only those issues which are related to the client’s training objectives.